shivam1608/GoFile4Java/README.md

 ErrorStatusCodeException : thrown when the response from api contains an invalid/not ok response SomethingWentWrongException : thrown when something gets the wrong way! (idk why i made this bruh)
 ```
+- The Exceptions need to be caught or thrown when using methods/functions of this lib

 ## Credits
 - shivzee/shivam1608 made the whole lib alone